MQCOMP3120-2021/E-commerce-website-Project/README.md

 ### FAQ

 Accordion component is implemented under the page to build vertically collapsing boxes that display some usual questions that users will encounter when using a web application of such.
 A contact form is attached below the accordion, allowing users to send emails to the business for further enquiries.

+### Login

+The login page allows registerd users to sign in to their account and for unregistered customers to create a new account.

+### Logout

+The logout page shows an alert to confirm users' logout.

 # Project Source Code